cjohansson/emacs-ssh-deploy/README.md

 * Define syncing configuration per directory or per file (using `DirectoryVariables` or `File Variables`)
 * Control whether uploads of files should be automatic on save
 * Manual downloads and uploads of directories and files
-* Automatic and manual detection of remote changes of files using revisions
+* Automatic and manual detection of remote changes of files using local revisions
 * Launch remote `eshell` terminals in base or relative directory
-* Launch remote `dired-mode` browsing in base or relative directory
+* Launch remote `dired` browsing in base or relative directory
-* Launch difference sessions using `ediff-mode`
+* Launch difference sessions for files and directories using `ediff-mode`
 * Supports asynchronous operations if `async.el` is installed.
 (You need to setup an automatic authorization for this, i.e. `~/.netrc` or key-based password-less authorization)
 * Supports renaming and deletion of files and directories on local host and mirrored on remote